otaaaviio/library/README.md

 ## Contributing

-Fork the project and create a pull request.
+Fork the project and create a pull request, the project follow nest project structure.
+If you follow the same structure, all will work fine :)

 ## Conclusion